Image courtesy of Zentis Osaka

 One of the more unique places to visit in Japan, the Osaka Castle area is a gorgeous site that almost feels out of place in one of the world’s largest and most modern cities.
 For your first day in Osaka, consider spending your morning on the castle grounds before checking out Namba’s nightlife.

-Decide where to stay in Osaka with a Fora Advisor
+Decide where to stay in Osaka with Fora

-Deciding where to stay in Osaka is easy when you leverage the expertise of a Fora Advisor.
-Plus, when you book your hotel with an advisor, they can score you all sorts of exciting perks, like upgraded rooms, property credits and more.
+Deciding where to stay in Osaka is easy when you leverage Fora's expertise.
+Plus, when you book your hotel with us, we can score you all sorts of exciting perks, like upgraded rooms, property credits and more.

-Fora Advisors can also help when you plan to visit other areas in Japan (or literally anywhere).
+We can also help when you plan to visit other areas in Japan (or literally anywhere).
 Need help figuring out where to stay in Tokyo or where to stay in Kyoto?
-Advisors know all the coolest hotels in Tokyo, Kyoto and beyond — and they can score you VIP perks at most of them.
+We know all the coolest hotels in Tokyo, Kyoto and beyond — and can score you VIP perks at most of them.